lockss/lockss-rtd-portal/docs/migration/introduction.rst

 .. |NEWHOSTMIGRATION| replace:: In this :ref:`Migration Scenario`, a newly-commissioned host with its own storage is used for the LOCKSS 2.x instance.
 After migration, the LOCKSS 1.x instance, its storage, and its host are decommissioned.

-.. |SAMEHOSTMIGRATION| replace:: In this :ref:`Migration Scenario`, the LOCKSS 2.x instance is run on the existing host of the LOCKSS 1.x instance.
+.. |SAMEHOSTMIGRATION| replace:: In this :ref:`Migration Scenario`, the LOCKSS 2.x instance is run on the existing host along with the LOCKSS 1.x instance.
 After migration, the LOCKSS 1.x instance is decommissioned.
 If chosen, this scenario has two subtypes: a :ref:`Same-Host Migration With Future reclamation` if there is sufficient storage space to hold an entire LOCKSS 1.x and LOCKSS 2.x copy of the preserved content simultaneously (preferable), or a :ref:`Same-Host Migration With Incremental reclamation` if there is not.

 .. |SAMEHOSTMIGRATIONFUTURE| replace:: This :ref:`Same-Host Migration` scenario applies when there is sufficient storage space to hold an entire LOCKSS 1.x and LOCKSS 2.x copy of the preserved content simultaneously.
 After the entire migration is complete, the storage space formerly used by the LOCKSS 1.x instance is reclaimed.